 - Information on medications or conditions in a doctor or dentist surgery

 - Real estate brochures for new projects and estates

 - Lookbooks for artists or designers

 - Product information for anything from vacuum cleaners to power tools to office supplies

 - Corporate brochures detailing information about company history, mission statements and case studies as well as products or services.

-If you have a product or service to advertise, or if you just hate your neighbour and want to warn others, a brochure is a great way to provide more detailed information.
+If you have a product or service to advertise, a brochure is a great way to provide more detailed information.